 Can I go to somewhere not on the list of partner universities?

-Partner universities have signed an agreement with the University of South Wales to accept our students and send their students to us.
+Usually, no. Partner universities have signed an agreement with the University of South Wales to accept our students and send their students to us.
 We would not set up a new link as a one-off.
-However, if there are potential long-term opportunities for USW students we could look into setting one up.
+However, if your course leader considers there are potential long-term opportunities for USW students we could look into setting one up.
 The first step would be to talk to your course leader and the FCI Erasmus/Exchange Coordinator Dr Marta Minier about the proposed partnership.
+However, please bear in mind this is a lengthy process and may not be completed in time for you to apply.

 Can I do a work placement in Europe?